 Hat Films, a trio of British fans that make videos, edit them to great effect, and rose to popularity with their videos of Minecraft had gotten the attention of Mojang, the developers of Minecraft.
 Hat Films are now usually asked by Mojang to produce trailers for the next major update for Minecraft.

 DrZhark, creator of the Mo' Creatures mod, helped Mojang add horses to the game for patch 1.6.

-Erik West, known as Immok the Slayer online, is an example of this with a strong dose of Tear Jerker.
-After discovering Erik's extensive knowledge of Oblivion, Bethesda had invited him for a tour of their studio during the making of Skyrim.
+The late Erik West, known as Immok the Slayer online, was an Elder Scrolls fan with extensive knowledge of Oblivion.
+Bethesda had invited him for a tour of their studio during the making of Skyrim.
 Sadly, Erik died of cancer prior to the release of Skyrim.
 There are people who would adventure with Erik the Slayer, and ensure to make him "essential" as well.
-Interestingly enough, his character fits this as well.
-Erik was just a farmer's son who loved adventuring but didn't have the means to do so.
+Interestingly enough, his character fits this as well; Erik was just a farmer's son who loved adventuring but didn't have the means to do so.
 You have the option to help him become an adventurer, and then hire him to be your companion.